2025 NRL Grand Final: Melbourne Storm

+Regular season

-After finishing as runners-up in the 2024 NRL season, Melbourne were determined to ensure more power in their team.
+After finishing as runners-up in the 2024 NRL season, Melbourne was determined to ensure more power in their team.
 In the off-season, Melbourne recruited Stefano Utoikamanu from the West Tigers after four seasons with the club, which turned into one of the 'buys of the season'.
-Melbourne captain, Harry Grant, was excited to play alongside him revealing later in the season how excited he was to include "firepower" in the team after reaching a grand final, giving Utoikamanu "a big rap" on his abilities on the field.
+Melbourne captain, Harry Grant, was excited to play alongside him, revealing later in the season how excited he was to include "firepower" in the team after reaching a grand final.
 In addition, Melbourne saw the return of many members of the team that were featured in the 2024 final, including 2024 Dally M Player of the Year, Jahrome Hughes.
 Their long-time coach, Craig Bellamy, would continue with his 23rd season with the club, coaching his 600th game during the season.

-The start of the season was already affected by a significant head injury to wing, Will Warbrick, who suffered from severe concussion symptoms after a hit to the head in their match against the St. George Illawarra Dragons in round four and was sat out on doctor's orders until round 25 due to the symptoms persisting and affecting his movement.
+The start of the season was already affected by a significant head injury to wing, Will Warbrick, who suffered from severe concussion symptoms after a hit to the head in their match against the St. George Illawarra Dragons in round four, sitting out on doctor's orders until round 25 due to the symptoms persisting and affecting his movement.
 By halfway through the season, Melbourne sat in fourth with a 7-4 win-loss record, unable to win two consecutive games in six weeks.
 Their lack of consistency and composure led to making uncharacteristic mistakes, and they were not able to win close games.
 Despite this, they were still seen as favourites for a top four position at the end of the season.

 Injuries and suspensions began to affect their main lineup as the season progressed.
 Fullback, Ryan Papenhuyzen, developed issues with his calf and was later sidelined due to concussion symptoms.
 Nelson Asofa-Solomona missed two games due to suspension.
-The round 21 match against the Sydney Roosters would prove to be a challenging triumph for the team, with Hughes suffering a dislocated shoulder during their 34-30 victory while attempting to make a tackle, and would be sidelined for the next six weeks.
-In addition, in a personal circumstance outside of their control, the victory against the Roosters saw five-eighth Cameron Munster miss the game due to the sudden death of his father in the days before Game 3 of State of Origin.
+Their round 21 match against the Sydney Roosters would prove to be a challenging triumph for the team, with Hughes suffering a dislocated shoulder during their 34-30 victory while attempting to make a tackle, and would be sidelined for the next six weeks.
+In addition, in a personal circumstance outside of their control, the victory against the Roosters saw five-eighth Cameron Munster miss the same match due to the sudden death of his father in the days before Game 3 of State of Origin.